rikhuijzer/TuringTutorials/markdown/11-probabilistic-pca/11-probabilistic-pca.md

-Here we look at the convergence of the chains for the alpha parameter.
+Here we look at the convergence of the chains for the $\alpha$ parameter.
+This parameter determines the relevance of individual components.
 We can see that the chains have converged and the posterior of the alpha parameters is centered around much smaller values in two instances.
 Below, we will use the mean of the small values to select the *relevant* dimensions - we can clearly see based on the values of $\alpha$ that there should be two dimensions in this example.

 ```julia
 # Extract paramter estimates for plotting - mean of posterior